Skip to content

 • A vehicle for student voice within the school

 Now that you’re ready to go ahead and implement this wonderful, long-term initiative, we’ve got some pointers for you about tasks and duties to start off your Pupil Librarians and Library Assistants.
-Remember these can all be easily adapted to suit your particular set up and school needs:
+Remember these can all be easily adapted to suit your particular set up and school needs.
+The role could be to:

-• To help in the library at agreed set times
+• help in the library at agreed set times

-• To keep a section of the stock tidy and in the correct order
+• keep a section of the stock tidy and in the correct order

-• To help with library displays and book promotion
+• help with library displays and book promotion

-• To help other students find what they are looking for
+• help other students find what they are looking for

-• To take part in book events and celebrations
+• take part in book events and celebrations

-• Help with the tech side of running a library, setting up initiatives such as book trailers and filming book reviews for school-specific forums and social sites
+• Help with the technology side of running a library, setting up initiatives such as book trailers and filming book reviews for school-specific forums and social sites

-The number of pupil library assistants needed will vary from school to school.
-Some primary schools will recruit perhaps two from each year group at the beginning of the year or term.
+The number of Pupil Library Assistants needed will vary from school to school.
+Some primary schools will recruit perhaps two children from each year group at the beginning of the year or term.
 Larger schools may need more – recruiting two to three pupil library assistants to cover each day.

-Make the process a privilege and something that pupils are excited by and strive for by having a procedure of advertising, inviting applications, interviewing and offering a training package with increasing responsibilities.
+Make the process of recruiting and appointing your Pupil Library Assistants exciting and a privilege.
+If it is something that pupils are excited by and strive for, they are more likely to be engaged and become ambassadors for the role too.
+Why not include a procedure of advertising, inviting applications, interviewing and offering a training package with increasing responsibilities?

 Training does involve an investment of time, but it pays off in increased awareness among your team in library routines and knowing the library can be kept tidy as pupils become very protective of their space.
 Reassess the initiative termly so that you can make any changes in accordance with what suits your individual school and its needs.